zlby/learningtensorflow/catsvsdogs/README.md

-# How to use TensorFlow to process our own data?
+# Using TensorFlow to process data:
   1. read in data
   2. make an input queue
   3. generate batches